Spinque’s 10 Year Anniversary

 Spinque was really born when we explicitly acknowledged that initial intuition behind the words “your own”.
 Making good software according to the 5F principles was only part of the story, and, in a way, a byproduct of our core mission:

-“to help our customers leverage their unique expertise
+“to help our clients leverage their unique expertise

 to create the best search solutions for them”